wangzhihao/notes/computer_science/design_patterns/problems/config_problem.md

 }
 ```

-The drawback of the proposal is that we will have too many config slots when the similar pages increase in the project.
+The drawback of the proposal is that we will have too many config slots to maintain when the similar pages increase in the project.

 # Problem version 2
 Think about the case that "Link 1 and Link 3" can be fall into a category, which usually are luanched together.